Jubatian/rrpge-spec/specs/userlib/dlist.rst

 command, using the Source definition registers in the GDG (see registers 0x0018 - 0x001F in "vid_arch.rst").

-The source is clipped to the display list's height (either 200 or 400 lines depending on whether the Double Scan flag in parameter 4 is set or not), first line's source position adjusted accordingly.
+The source is clipped to the display list's height (400 lines), first line's source position adjusted accordingly.
 The display list column is not affected if the source falls entirely off-display.